mcmanuliam/university-notes/README.md

 1. Open Obsidian.
 2. Click on **Open Folder as Vault**.
 3. Navigate to the directory where you cloned this repository and select it.

-That's it!
-You now have full access to this notebase in Obsidian.